aymenx17/InfoCapsGAN/README.md

 Working on mimic architecture:
    - Integrate class info and hence the technique of mutual information
-   - Developing proper constraints and penalization methods
+   - Develop proper constraints and penalization methods

 #### Looking for collaborators

 This project would require a team effort given the the number of experiments that has to be manually performed.
-It could also be a fun weekend project.
+It can also be a fun weekend project.
 Email: aymen.sayed.2017@gmail.com